 INTRODUCTION

-Rice being the staple food of India is the backbone of livelihood of millions of rural households and plays a significant role in nation’s food security.
-Area under paddy cultivation has increased from 34.13 mha in 1960-1961 to 46.83 mha in 2021-2022 and total production has increased from 34.58 million tonnes to 103.29 million tonnes (GOI, 2022).
-However, a consistent and effective marketing strategy is essential for sustainable food supply and increasing profits of the farmer.
+Rice being the staple food of India is the backbone of the livelihood of millions of rural households and plays a significant role in the nation’s food security.
+The area under paddy cultivation has increased from 34.13 MHA in 1960-1961 to 46.83 MHA in 2021-2022 and total production has increased from 34.58 million tonnes to 103.29 million tonnes (GOI, 2022).
+However, a consistent and effective marketing strategy is essential for a sustainable food supply and increasing profits for the farmer.

-Agricultural marketing plays an important role in stimulating production, consumption and accelerating economic development (Rao et.al., 2017).
+Agricultural marketing plays an important role in stimulating production, and consumption and accelerating economic development (Rao et.al., 2017).
 The most significant characteristic of a sound marketing system lies in the distribution channel which determines the paddy producer’s share and profit (William and Elizabeth, 1999).
-Using efficient marketing channel will decrease the distance between producer and consumer thereby increasing farmers standard of living (Rahman et al., 2005).
+Using efficient marketing channels will decrease the distance between producer and consumer thereby increasing farmers' standards of living (Rahman et al., 2005).

-Parshuramkar et al., (2014) studied the price spread in marketing of paddy in Gondia district of Maharashtra and concluded that the producers share in consumer's rupee was higher in channel 1(Producer to Consumer) and more profitable compared to another channel.
+Parshuramkar et al., (2014) studied the price spread in the marketing of paddy in the Gondia district of Maharashtra and concluded that the producer's share in the consumer's rupee was higher in channel 1(Producer to Consumer) and more profitable compared to another channel.

 Korabandi et al., (2016) identified two prominent channels of paddy in Nalgonda district such as private marketing channel (channel 1) and FCI procurement (channel 2).
 Farmers realized a better price when sold to FCI.

-A study on marketing of paddy in Cuddalore district of Tamil Nadu found that 69.33 percent of sample famers sold their produce through commission agents, 21 percent through regulated markets and the remaining 9.67 percent through village traders.
+A study on the marketing of paddy in the Cuddalore district of Tamil Nadu found that 69.33 percent of sample farmers sold their produce through commission agents, 21 percent through regulated markets and the remaining 9.67 percent through village traders.
 Most of the farmers preferred commission agents as the intermediary because of the credit facilities offered by them when the farmers were in need (Ramesh, 2018).

-Shrine et al., (2020) studied the price spread in paddy in Visakhapatnam district of Andhra Pradesh which showed that the producers receive 27% of consumer price.
-A study on marketing channel in Auraiya District of Uttar Pradesh identified that channel 2 (Producer to village trader to consumer) was more efficient (Singh et al., 2021).
+Shrine et al., (2020) studied the price spread in paddy in the Visakhapatnam district of Andhra Pradesh which showed that the producers receive 27% of the consumer price.
+A study on marketing channels in the Auraiya District of Uttar Pradesh identified that channel 2 (Producer to village trader to consumer) was more efficient (Singh et al., 2021).

-Tamil Nadu has 4.76% of India’s total paddy cultivated area and contributes 6.19% of total production in 2021-2022 (GOI, 2022).
-There are 268 Regulated markets in Tamil Nadu, out of which 143 Regulated market has paddy as their major commodity which is the main marketing channel for most of the farmers.
+Tamil Nadu has 4.76% of India’s total paddy-cultivated area and contributed 6.19% of total production in 2021-2022 (GOI, 2022).
+There are 268 Regulated markets in Tamil Nadu, out of which 143 Regulated markets have paddy as their major commodity which is the main marketing channel for most of the farmers.
 Hence this study aims to identify the different marketing channels of paddy and their efficiency in Northern Tamil Nadu.

 The specific objectives of the study are

-o To trace out the different marketing channels of paddy
+o To trace out the different marketing channels of Paddy

-o To identify the efficient marketing channel of paddy
+o To identify the efficient marketing channel of Paddy

 o To analyze the problems faced by farmers in marketing paddy